1.0 Purpose: To lay down the procedure for the operation and cleaning of lyophilizer.

 7.1.5 Log in to the system according to the assigned password.

-7.1.7 The footer portion will be having :
+7.1.7 The footer portion will have the following:

-Job Number, Machine Model, Current Date & Time, Current Logged on the user, Current Control, Current Process, Show the current process, PLC Communication status, Recorder communication status, SQL Communication status.
+Job Number, Machine Model, Current Date and time, Current Logged on the user, Current Control, Current Process, Show the current process, PLC Communication status, Recorder communication status, SQL Communication status.

 7.1.8 Mimic is a graphical representation of the freeze dryer’s P&I Ds, in which the current status of the following will be displayed: Motors, flow valves, solenoid valves; Main isolation valve, Chamber door, Process Parameters shelf fluid inlet temperature, shelf fluid output temperature, condenser coil temperature, chamber vacuum, pump vacuum, Chamber pressure, Condenser pressure Chamber drain temperature.

-7.1.9 Ensure the following pre-Start requirement and Start-up Checks before starting the lyophilization cycle.
+7.1.9 Ensure the following pre-start requirements and Start-up Checks before starting the lyophilization cycle.

 7.2.1 Enable the slave panel by clicking on the slave panel on the “console” screen.